Buildings and development

 The University of Surrey has over 300 buildings ranging from 1960s buildings with poor thermal performance to modern state-of-the-art halls of residence that achieve BREEAM ‘Excellent’.
 The challenge for the University is to balance the energy performance of new developments with operational needs.
 These spaces should promote wellbeing and productivity, encompass flexible design and consider the embodied carbon of materials used.

-The University follows a set of Sustainable Construction Principles (docx), and has committed to achieving BREEAM 'Very Good' in all new buildings with an aspiration to achieve ‘Excellent’.
-The University will include BREEAM water standards to minimise water use within its new builds and refurbishments in line with the 'Very Good' and 'Excellent' standard.
+The University follows a set of Sustainable Construction Principles (docx), and has committed to achieving BREEAM 'Excellent' in all new buildings and major refurbishment projects and uses this as the basis for any audits it needs to do during the design process.
+The University will include BREEAM water standards to minimise water use within its building projects no matter size in line with the 'Excellent' standard.

 Successes so far include: